 2020 marks the release of TV Series The Kidnapping of Phil Frisco, a 10 x 50′ crime comedy that I co-directed with Koen Van Sande.
 Starring Lucas Van den Eynde, Koen De Bouw, Barbara Sarafian and many others.
 Produced by Cartouche.tv for Flemish channel VTM.

 Besides film I shoot commercials and music videos.
-I started in team with Roel Mondelaers after we collaborated on A Message from Outer Space and hit it off directing silly stories as Raf&Roel.
+I started in team with Roel Mondelaers after we collaborated on A Message from Outer Space and hit it off directing as Raf&Roel.
 Awards include two times Golden Welp for best Belgian commercial (2010, 2011) and two times best director at the Creative Belgium awards (2011, 2015).
-As a music video director I especially enjoyed my collaboration with pop star Stromae.
+As a music video director I especially enjoyed collaborating with pop star Stromae.
 Peace or Violence won @ LA Music Video Festival and was nominated at Camerimage.
 Papaoutai, about a boy trying to engage with his absent father, became an instant classic racking up over 500 million youtube views.